Aggrik8s-net/.github/profile/README.md

 </p>

 [Canary Example 1: 25% / 75% Traffic Split Across Clusters with Failover](https://isovalent.com/blog/post/topology-aware-routing-and-service-mesh-across-clusters-with-cluster-mesh/#canary-example-1-25-75-traffic-split-across-clusters-with-failover) describes the type of policy based traffic routing we can do across our mesh.
+## Cluster Details
+We have two code bases.
+- a Legacy Raspberry Pi 5 and Latte Panda Mu based RAW METAL cluster,
+- Current Proxmox based Talos clusters.

+Only one IaaS code base, our Talos implementation, is currently published in this organization.
+### Talos
+We use these repos to provision our Mikrotik & Proxmox based network fabric.

+For development purposes, we are using Proxmox to spin up the following clusters:
+- `talos-east` on VLAN1500 which uses `192.168.15.0/24`,
+- `talos-west` on VLAN2000 which uses `192.168.20.0/24`.

+Talos is our current development platform to deliver immutable clusters for the IoT Edge.
+### Rancher Government RKE2
+We also have a [Rancher Government RKE2](https://ranchergovernment.com/rke2) cluster running on Raspberry Pi 5 nodes mounted in a 6U travel rack.
+- `piCluster` on VLAN10 which uses `192.168.10.0/24`.

+`piCluster` is our original Raspberry Pi 5 based cluster which will eventually be added as the third cluster in our mesh.

+We use [rancherfederal/rke2-ansible](https://github.com/rancherfederal/rke2-ansible) to provision the Pi5 nodes.
+Several Ansible Playbooks developed on this platform have been verified to work on our Talos clusters.
+Several of these playbooks will be added to this organization in the near future (after tidying up).

+At this time, Talos does not run on Raspberry Pi 5 (only 4) and having a hybrid mesh seems like a noble goal (given time).